 - Dependent on Maxar/Vantor as the upstream data source

-- Limited proprietary technology; value is primarily in distribution and services
+- Limited proprietary technology; value is in distribution and services

 - Less innovation-driven than companies building their own constellations or AI platforms